David Beckham And Family Invade The Set Of #ModernFamily

-Paybacks can be harsh, and David Beckham, Victoria, and family are dishing them to Modern Family star Jesse Tyler Ferguson, at least in a good-natured way as the Beckham family invaded the set of Modern Family.
+Paybacks can be harsh, and David And Victoria Beckham, and family, are dishing them to Modern Family star Jesse Tyler Ferguson, at least in a good-natured way, as the Beckham family invaded the set of Modern Family.
 But Ferguson loved it and even posed for a photo in the Dunphy living room.

-Victoria Beckham shared the photo on her social media telling the world that she and David Beckham were taking over the roles of Claire and Phil Dunphy.
+Victoria Beckham shared the photo on her social media, telling the world that she and David Beckham were taking over the roles of Claire and Phil Dunphy.

 “Dunphy’s are out, the Beckham’s moved in.The new modern family! #DavidDumphy#mitchstolemypose @jessetyler @davidbeckham.”